You are here: HomeTibet Tours6 Days Tibetan "Switzerland View" Tour

 Today's Highlights: Potala Palace, Jokhang Temple, Barkhor Street

-Tips of today: 1) taking photos is not allowed inside the palace; 2) today you will be mainly outside, please bring some water, a hat, sun cream, and sun glasses with you.
+Tips of today: 1) Potala Palace (3,700m) is situated at a higher elevation than the average city altitude (3,650m) and requires climbing many steps, so please walk slowly and take breaks as needed; 2) taking photos, videos and wearing hats are not allowed in the palace; 3) today you will be mainly outside, please bring some water, a hat, sun cream, and sun glasses with you.

 • Jokhang Temple Square Jokhang Temple Square

-• Golden Roof of Jokhang Temple Shot by Our Guest Golden Roof of Jokhang Temple - Sabine
+• Golden Roof of Jokhang Temple - shot by our guest Sabine Golden Roof of Jokhang Temple - shot by our guest Sabine

 • Pilgrims and Travelers in Barkhor Street Barkhor Street